theApparatus/6px-node/README.md

 });
 ```

-Change the dominate color of an image, apply a blur effect, and upload to 6px:
+Change the dominant color of an image, apply a blur effect, and upload to 6px:

 ```javascript
 var px = require('6px')();